J35P312/AMYCNE/benchmarking_and_examples/delly_filtering/README.md

 This folder contains instructions on how to annotate a vcf file using AMYCNE.
 And gives an example on how to use this annotation as a CNV filter.
-First download Delly and the NA12878 bam, and call deletions using delly.
+The coverage and gc tab file folders contains compressed tab files for gc and coverage.
+Uncompress these, or download Delly and the NA12878 bam, and call deletions using delly.
 In the AMYCNE article, delly v0.7.2 was run using default settings:

 delly -t DEL -o $3.DEL.vcf -g $2 $1